chlin501/chlin501.github.io/zio-actors.md

            for {
              state <- Ref.make(initial)
              ...
-             ... <- ... process(message, state) ... // This defines how to process the queue See [2]
+             ... <- ... process(message, state) ... // This defines how to process the queue.
+And run within a task forever by pulling data from queue.
+See [2]
            } yield new Actor(...)
         }
       }